gcccheng/wugui/cvenglish.md

 `2011-2022`
 ### System Engineer at University of Oslo

 At the University of Oslo, Gang played a key role in managing and operating a local data center dedicated to delivering robust and reliable scientific computing infrastructure for researchers at the Centre for Molecular Medicine Norway (NCMM).
 His responsibilities spanned core IT operations, distributed systems engineering, and close collaboration with scientific researchers.

-Key activities included:
+**Responsibilities**

 Server & Infrastructure Management: Installed, configured, and maintained compute systems for scientific workloads, including Linux-based compute nodes, distributed HPC servers, and NVIDIA GPU-accelerated machines.
 Built and operated foundational components of the university’s high-performance computing environment, ensuring system reliability, performance, and scalability across research workloads.